Ada-C8/hotel/design-activity.md

 For implementation B:

-  CartEntry creates a CartEntry Object with unit_price and quantity instance variable, and a method that returns a total price based on those variables.
+  CartEntry creates a CartEntry Object with unit_price and quantity instance variables, and a method that returns a total price based on those variables.

   ShoppingCart create a ShoppingCart Object with an entries array, as well as a method for determining the total pre-tax price of the entries in the cart.